Pattadakal: Early medieval era music and arts

-Among the sculptures at Pattadakal is one of a long neck lute (Sitar-like) dated to the 10th century.
-The site also shows friezes with more conventional musical instruments, but the long neck lute suggests there was a tradition of musicians innovating with new instrument designs.
+Among the sculptures at Pattadakal is one of a long-necked lute (Sitar-like) dated to the 10th century.
+The site also shows friezes with more conventional musical instruments, but the long-necked lute suggests there was a tradition of musicians innovating with new instrument designs.
 Another example are the 7th-century stick zithers found carved in the bas-relief at Mahabalipuram in Tamil Nadu.